kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 ## Runtime { #runtime }

-The dependency container is initialized as parallel as possible within the dependency container that has been constructed.
+The dependency container uses as much parallelism as possible within the graph that has been built.

-During the execution phase of the application, the following things are done:
+During application execution, the container does the following:

 * Initializes all components in the dependency container
-* Track changes in the dependency container
+* Tracks changes in the dependency container
-* Atomically updates the dependency container when changes are made.
+* Atomically updates the dependency container when changes are made
-* Performs a [Graceful Shutdown](#graceful-shutdown) when a SIGTERM signal is received.
+* Performs a [graceful shutdown](#graceful-shutdown) when a `SIGTERM` signal is received

 All components use eager initialization, which means they are initialized immediately upon application startup.

 ### Entrypoint { #entrypoint }

-The application entry point should cause `KoraApplication.run` to run using the dependency container created at compile time.
+The application entry point should call `KoraApplication.run` using the dependency container created at compile time.

-In case the interface labeled `@KoraApp` is called `Application`, the same package will create an `Application` class at compile time class `ApplicationGraph` will be created in the same package to represent the dependency container implementation, and then the entry point within the same package will look like this:
+If the interface marked with `@KoraApp` is named `Application`, then during compilation a class named `ApplicationGraph` will be generated in the same package.
+It represents the dependency container implementation, and the entry point in the same package will look like this:

 ===! ":fontawesome-brands-java: `Java`"